turris-cz/user-docs/docs/hw/omnia-ng/rescue-modes.md

 !!! warning
     When the indication LEDs turn red, it means that some highly sensitive operation is in process and data may be corrupted if it is interrupted.
-Try not to reset the router during the process or you might end up with corrupted filesystem.
+Try not to reset the router during the process or you might end up with a corrupted filesystem.
 That one can be fixed using [mode 4](#re-flash-router) or with [mode 6](#re-flash-router), but with complete data loss.